Auto Loans

 Money-back guarantee

-CarMax’s Love Your Car Guarantee gives you 30 days or up to 1,500 miles to return the car if it doesn’t meet your expectations.
+CarMax’s Love Your Car Guarantee gives you 10 days to return the car if it doesn’t meet your expectations.
+There are no mileage restrictions, but the car must be in the same condition as when you bought it.
 After you make the return, your refund will be mailed to you within about two weeks.

 Limited warranty